 Cover your electric burner with the stovetop grill.
 Turn heat to high.
 When the coils turn orange-red place the chiles onto the grill.
 When they start to blister, begin turning with tongs until all sides are charred with black.
 Not burnt, but mostly charred with some green still showing through.

 Don’t leave them during this step, it goes quickly.
 Usually takes 5 to 7 minutes.

 Seal in a plastic baggie to steam for 20 – 25 minutes minimum.
 This loosens the skins from the chile meat.

 Remove the skins with your hands, they should slide right off.
 Don’t wash off with water, that will take away the char flavor.
 Discard the skins.

 Slice them in half to remove and discard the seeds.

 A few seeds and charred specks will stick to the chiles, and that’s fine.

 You will have a pile of green chile fillets.
 At this point you can prep them according to your recipe.

-Cut them into smaller, long slices to use for green chile cheeseburgers or Eggs Benedict.
+Cut them into long slices to use for green chile cheeseburgers or Eggs Benedict.
 Or….

-Chop fine to make green chile sauce, or to use in stews, omelets, quiches, cookie filling, you name it.
+Chop fine to make green chile sauce, stews, omelets, quiches, pizza toppings, you name it.